-Associate Professors: A. Arria, J. Butler, S. Desmond, C. Fryer, K. Green, A. Horowitz , D. Howard
+Associate Professors: J. Butler, S. Desmond, C. Fryer, K. Green, A. Horowitz , D. Howard

-Assistant Professors: E. Aparicio, M. Garza, E. King-Marshall , K. Stoebenau
+Assistant Professors: E. Aparicio, E. King-Marshall , K. Stoebenau

-Non-Research Professional Track Faculty: J. Hodgson, S. La Touche-Howard, M.S.
-Reynolds, K. Sharp, T. Zeeger
+Non-Research Professional Track Faculty: D. Jackson, M.S.
+Reynolds, S. Saperstein, K. Sharp, T. Zeeger

 Staff: J. Dang, T. Kennedy, B. Monis, M. Rodriguez, M. Wootten

 In the Community Health major academic advising is not mandatory, but is strongly encouraged.
 It is recommended that students meet with an academic advisor once per semester at a minimum.
-To schedule an academic advising appointment with Matt Wootten or Jenny Hodgson, Community Health Academic Advisors, go to: https://appointments-sphl.umd.edu/ramonline
+To schedule an academic advising appointment with Matt Wootten or the BCH Academic Advising Graduate Assistant, Community Health Academic Advisors, go to: https://appointments-sphl.umd.edu/ramonline

 HLTH491: Community Health Internship